heroiclabs/nakama-docs/docs/runtime-code-basics.md

 ## Load modules

-By default the server will scan all files within the "data/modules" folder relative to the server file or the folder specified in the YAML [configuration](install-configuration.md#runtime) at startup.
+By default, the server will scan all files within the "data/modules" folder relative to the server file or the folder specified in the YAML [configuration](install-configuration.md#runtime) at startup.
 You can also specify the modules folder via a command flag when you start the server.

 ```shell
 nakama --runtime.path "$HOME/some/path/"